dslab-epfl/tinynf/benchmarking/ReadMe.md

   - Copy `config.template` to `config` and set the values as needed in your setup.
   - Configure the machines' kernels with whatever performance-maximizing options you need, e.g. `isolcpus`
   - Create an SSH key on the DUT and add it to the authorized keys of the tester, to avoid entering your password during script execution
+  - Ensure that your user can run "sudo" without a password, since this is necessary to run NFs
   - Ensure that you are starting these scripts from the DUT

 - Create a `Makefile.benchmarking` file in your NF's folder, with the following targets: